 Using a toilet outside my home’s comfort is not among my favourite experiences.
-Apparently there’s even a name for this ‘condition’: to be pee-shy.
+Apparently there’s even a name for this ‘condition’.
+It's called to be pee-shy.

 I don’t know if name-calling lightens things up or makes them worse.
-Since once there’s an official word for how you feel, there’s no escaping the ‘condition’.
+Because once there’s an official word for how you feel, there’s no escaping the ‘condition’.

 A great thing, however, came out of my pee-shyness: